Zizaco/laravel-factorymuff/readme.md

 The goal of this [Laravel Bundle](http://bundles.laravel.com/) is to enable the rapid creation of objects for the purpose of testing.
 Basically a "[factory\_girl\_rails](https://github.com/thoughtbot/factory_girl_rails)" simplified for use with Laravel.

+### License

+_Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar. http://sam.zoy.org/wtfpl/COPYING_

 Instalation
 -----------